Cararr/Heroic-Arena/README.md

 ## Interact with Database

 I used simple sqlite DB for backend with four tables: Worlds, Heroes and Users.
 You can interact with it using the Admin Panel (Manage database option in the Welcome Page).
 You will be asked to submit Your name (type: *"Tester"*) before You can enter the Admin Panel.
 From it You can do everything with Heroes and Worlds tables, including creating new, editing and deleting existing records.
-I have tried to make it intuitive, You should get a response if for some reasons (missing required informations etc.) You can not make any changes.
+I have tried to make it intuitive, You should get a response if for some reasons (missing required informations etc.) you can not make any changes.

 ### Running Heroic Arena on Your machine